-If the member’s annual pay is £20,001 and they take five days authorised unpaid leave of absence, their pay will be reduced. the employee contribution rate would be based on a salary of £20,001
+If the member’s annual pay is £20,001 and they take five days authorised unpaid leave of absence, their pay will be reduced and:

+the employee contribution rate would be based on a salary of £20,001

-. the employee could purchase the pension ‘lost’ during those five days leave of absence by electing to pay an A P C
+the employee could purchase the pension ‘lost’ during those five days leave of absence by electing to pay an A P C

-. if the member makes the A P C election within 30 days of returning from the absence, it would be a Shared Cost A P C and the employer would have to contribute 2/3rds of the cost.
+if the member makes the A P C election within 30 days of returning from the absence, it would be a Shared Cost A P C and the employer would have to contribute 2/3rds of the cost.
 See section 5.3 for further details.

 Method 2: member’s contract of employment changed